infantlikesprogramming/Simple-shell/README.md

 *Note: Not all commands will run.
 The implementation of the shell is very basic, using execvp() to run commands.

 ## How to run (for beginner programmers):
-1. Compile and run the program: `gcc -o simple-shell simple-shell.c && ./simple-shell`
+1. Compile and run the program: `gcc -o shell simple-shell.c && ./shell`
-2. Or just run compiled program: `./simple-shell`
+2. Or just run compiled program: `./shell`

 ## Test commands:
 1. `pwd` (output full path name of the current directory)